12 Home Staging Tips for Homeowners Trying to Sell

 FAQ

-What is the 3 and 5 rule in home staging?
+What is the three-foot and five-foot rule in home staging?

-The 3 or 5 rule states that a well-staged room should look good both from a slight distance (5 feet away) and up close (the one-foot rule).
-This means keeping areas free of clutter and also sparkling clean, and including some decor items that are larger and look good from a distance and others that are smaller details seen only up close.
+The three-foot and five-foot rule in home staging is a visual guideline that a well-staged room should look good both from a slight distance (5 feet) and up close (three feet).
+This means keeping areas sparkling clean and free of clutter and adding some decor items that are larger and look good from a distance, and others that are smaller details seen only up close.

 What is the 1/5 rule in home staging?